Financial Aid for International Students

 More than 400 scholarships are funded annually by gifts to the University.
 These scholarships are awarded to returning students.
 Criteria and amounts vary with each scholarship.

-When an international student is in a SHORT-TERM financial crisis, they may apply to the International Student Affairs Office for a Short-Term Emergency Loan.
+When an international student is in a SHORT-TERM financial crisis, they may apply to the Center for International Students for a Short-Term Emergency Loan.
 The Short-Term Emergency Loans must be repaid by the end of the semester.
 Applicants are required to have a minimum 2.50 grade point average and written explanation of the financial situation from their parents or sponsor, which includes a repayment plan and date.
-This may be faxed to the International Student Affairs Office.
-Applications are made directly to the International Student Advisor.
+This may be scanned and emailed to the Center for International Students.
+Applications are given directly to the International Student Advisor.

 Free interest loans from the Organization of American States (OAS)

 The Rowe Fund Student Loan Program helps citizens from Latin America and Caribbean OAS Member States finance their studies in universities across the United States by awarding interest free loans.
 Applications are accepted and reviewed year-round.
 The loans are also available for university faculty and professionals with the support of the local university in the member state for continuing education or professional development courses in the United States.
 The studies or research must last for one academic semester and all studies and research, for which the loan is granted, need to be completed within a two year period.
-For more information see our brochure; to download the application forms, please visit our web page or contact us at rewefund.oas.org
+For more information visit oas.org/en/rowefund/.

 Other Useful Financial Aid Links